ruslansavchuk/kubernetes-the-hard-way/docs/06-apiserver-kubelet.md

 ...
 ```

 As you can see, we can create pods and kubelet will run that pods.

+Note: it takes some time to apply created RBAC policies.

 Now, we need to clean-up out workspace.
 ```bash